KevinCarroll7737/kevincarroll7737.github.io/_posts/2019-08-10-R0-Pwnage-Linux-level1.markdown

 > No PIE (Position Independant Executable): it tells the loader which virtual address it should use and keeps its memory layout quite static (e.g.: `0x8048000`)

-So, basically, what you have to do is overflow the 1024-bit buffer to return to an address on the stack where's an x86 shellcode that generates a shell.
+So, basically, what you have to do is overflow the 1024-bit buffer to return to an address on the stack where's a Linux Intel x86 shellcode that generates a shell.
 Let's hope that the user will be level 2 and have launched this ELF using the `setuid`.

 1- Find the offset of the return adress